SERVING SIZE: 1/8 tsp

 SkinAcne - painful

-Mind Stress SleepDifficulty waking up, Excessive sleep, Short bursts of energy, Sleep deep & long, trouble waking up, Sleep during the day, Tired in morning
+Mind Stress SleepDifficulty waking up, Excessive sleep, Short bursts of energy, Sleep deep & long, trouble waking up, Tired in morning

 Blood and CirculationFatty Liver, High Blood Sugar, Insulin Resistance